-The Registered Manager / Managing Director or Safeguarding Lead, Nicola Stead-Howarth, will lead on decision-making.
+The Managing Director or Safeguarding Lead, Graeme Nixon, will lead on decision-making.

-When considering if a safeguarding concern needs to be completed, the Registered Manager / Managing Director or Safeguarding Lead, Nicola Stead-Howarth, must consider the three duties in Section 42 (1) of the Care Act 2014:
+When considering if a safeguarding concern needs to be completed, the Managing Director or Safeguarding Lead, Graeme Nixon, must consider the three duties in Section 42

+(1) of the Care Act 2014:

-- Does the person have needs for care and support (whether or not the authority is meeting any of those needs)? - Are they experiencing, or at risk of, abuse or neglect? and - As a result of those needs, are they unable to protect themself against the abuse or neglect or the risk of it?
+• Does the person have needs for care and support (whether or not the authority is meeting any of those needs)?

+- Are they experiencing, or at risk of, abuse or neglect? and - As a result of those needs, are they unable to protect themself against the abuse or neglect or the risk of it?

-When using professional judgement to determine whether an incident is reported to the local authority safeguarding adults team/police, the Registered Manager / Managing Director or Safeguarding Lead, Nicola Stead-Howarth, should consider the following:
+When using professional judgement to determine whether an incident is reported to the local authority safeguarding adults team/police, the Managing Director or Safeguarding Lead, Graeme Nixon, should consider the following:

-- The consequences to the alleged victim and the equality of the relationship between the alleged perpetrator and the alleged victim - The ability of the alleged victim to consent - The mental capacity of the alleged perpetrator to understand the consequences of their decision to act in the way that is alleged - The intent of the alleged perpetrator - The frequency of this and similar allegations regarding the alleged perpetrator - The alleged victim considers the actions against them to be abusive - The alleged victim or carer is distressed, fearful or feels intimidated by the incident - You believe that there is a deliberate attempt to cause harm or distress - Incidents are repetitive and targeted to either the Service User / Resident or others - The action resulted in a physical injury - A crime has been committed
+• The consequences to the alleged victim and the equality of the relationship between the person alleged to have caused the harm and the alleged victim

+- The ability of the alleged victim to consent - The mental capacity of the person alleged to have caused the harm to understand the consequences of their decision to act in the way that is alleged - The intent of the person alleged to have caused the harm - The frequency of this and similar allegations regarding the person alleged to have caused the harm - The alleged victim considers the actions against them to be abusive - The alleged victim or carer is distressed, fearful or feels intimidated by the incident - You believe that there is a deliberate attempt to cause harm or distress - · Incidents are repetitive and targeted to either the Service User / Resident or others - The action resulted in a physical injury - A crime has been committed - The incident involves a member of staff - If any other people (including children) are at risk as well as the Service User / Resident you are concerned about